framersai/sql-storage-adapter/docs/OPTIMIZATION_GUIDE.md

 ## Overview

-The SQL Storage Adapter is designed as a **platform-agnostic foundation** that powers both direct SQL operations and higher-level systems like RAG (Retrieval Augmented Generation).
+The SQL Storage Adapter is designed as a **platform-agnostic foundation** for cross-platform SQL operations.
 This guide explains how to configure the adapter for optimal performance across different use cases:

 | Use Case | Priority | Recommended Config |
 |----------|----------|-------------------|